 Overview

-In January 2020 Microsoft has announced the availability of Security Defaults for Azure AD tenants.
-When enabled, this setting enforces multi-factor authentication (MFA) for all administrative roles members, including sign-in attempts from scripts and applications running on schedule or by non-interactive services like Cayosoft Administrator.
-In addition to MFA enforcement, Security Defaults disables legacy authentication for connections to cloud services.
+In January 2020, Microsoft announced the availability of Security Defaults for Azure AD tenants.
+When enabled, this setting enforces multi-factor authentication (MFA) for all administrative role members, including sign-in attempts from scripts and applications running on schedule or by non-interactive services like Cayosoft Administrator.
+In addition to MFA enforcement, Security Defaults disableы legacy authentication for connections to cloud services.

-Starting with version 7.1.0, Cayosoft Administrator supports Office 365 tenants with Security Defaults turned on, but additional configuration steps are required for Cayosoft Administrator to work correctly in such an environment.
-If you encounter this error in administrator Console: Office 365 connection failed.
-Immediate action required: navigate to Microsoft Office 365 settings and run Check settings command.
-CayoAdmin Service could not connect to one of the managed platforms:
+Starting with version 7.1.0, Cayosoft Administrator supports Microsoft 365 tenants with Security Defaults turned on, but additional configuration steps are required for Cayosoft Administrator to work correctly in such an environment.
+You may encounter this error in the Administrator Console: Incorrect configuration for the Office 365 connection account.
+Details: multi-factor authentication (MFA) is enabled for the connection account.
+Please click the [...] button for the Office 365 credentials setting and on the Specify Credentials dialog click the Validate button.

-To fix this error perform the steps described in the Configuration section.
+To fix this error, please do the steps described in the Configuration section.

 Configuration

-- Check that Office 365 connection account is enrolled to MFA:
+- Check that the Microsoft 365 connection account is enrolled in MFA:

-- Sign-in to Office.com and set up 2-step verification for Office 365 connection account that is specified in Cayosoft Administrator Console in Microsoft Office 365 extension.
+- Sign in to Office.com and set up a 2-step verification for the Microsoft 365 connection account specified in the Cayosoft Administrator Console in the Microsoft 365 extension.

-- In Cayosoft Administrator Console navigate to Home > Configuration > Connected Systems Extensions > Microsoft Office 365
+- In Cayosoft Administrator Console navigate to Home > Configuration > Connected Systems Extensions > Microsoft 365.

 - On Specify Credentials window click Validate:

-- Cayosoft Administrator checks if MFA prevents using Microsoft Office 365 connection account for non-interactive PowerShell command execution, and reports the issue.
-Click Next to exclude connection account from MFA enforcement.
+- Cayosoft Administrator checks if MFA prevents using Microsoft 365 connection account for non-interactive PowerShell command execution, and reports the issue.
+Click Next to exclude the connection account from MFA enforcement.

-- When prompted, sign-in with a user that is a member of the Global Admins role in your Office 365 tenant.
+- When prompted, sign in with a user who is a member of the Global Admins role in your Microsoft 365 tenant.

-- If Office 365 connection account is successfully excluded from MFA, you will get this message:
+- If a Microsoft 365 connection account is successfully excluded from MFA, you will get this message:

-- If Conditional Access Policies (CAP) are applied to Office 365 connection account, such an account can not be configured automatically.
-You should exclude Office 365 connection account from conditional access policies manually.
-See details in this KB: https://cayosoft.zendesk.com/hc/en-us/articles/360040551331
+- If a Conditional Access Policy (CAP) is configured to prevent the connection account from accessing Microsoft 365 or it is configured to apply MFA to this account, such connection account can not be configured automatically.
+You should exclude the Microsoft 365 connection account from the CAP manually.
+See details in this KB: Excluding Microsoft 365 connection account from Azure AD Conditional Access Policies.

 Comments